Nahar Polyfilms Ltd.

-Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 form part of the Notes in the Financial Statements providedin the Annual Report.
+Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 form part of the Notes to the Financial Statements providedin the Annual Report.

 CORPORATE SOCIAL RESPONSIBILITY

-The Audit Committee regularly review the working of the Mechanism.
+The Audit Committee regularly reviews the working of the Mechanism.
 No complaint wasreceived during the year under review.

 SUBSIDIARIES JOINT VENTURE OR ASSOCIATES COMPANY